adevuyst/kafka-demo/README.md

 For our purposes we are going to generate an avro schema, upload that schema to the registry and then begin producing and consuming data.
 Evolving the schema to a new version will be handled potentially in a future entry.

 ## Creating an Avro Schema
+Avro schemas are defined in json files and for schema definition purposes they tend to end in .avsc.